snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/tracker-setup/initialization-options/index.md

 The Snowplow JavaScript Tracker performs sessionization client side.
 This allows anonymous session tracking to be done using client side storage without sending any user identifier fields to the collector.

-#### Setting the page unload pause

-Whenever the Snowplow Javascript Tracker fires an event, it automatically starts a 500 millisecond timer running.
-If the user clicks on a link or refreshes the page during this period (or, more likely, if the event was triggered by the user clicking a link), the page will wait until either the event is sent or the timer is finished before unloading.
-500 milliseconds is usually enough to ensure the event has time to be sent.

-You can change the pause length (in milliseconds) using the `pageUnloadTimer` of the configuration object.
-The above example completely eliminates the pause.
-This does make it unlikely that events triggered by link clicks will be sent.

-See also [How the Tracker uses `localStorage`](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/cookies-local-storage/index.md#Local_Storage) for an explanation of how the tracker can later recover and send unsent events.

 #### Setting the event request protocol

 Normally the protocol (http or https) used by the Tracker to send events to a collector is the same as the protocol of the current page.
 You can force the tracker to use https by prefixing the collector endpoint with the protocol.
 For example: